 4. Record your blood pressure.

 Follow your doctor's instructions on when and how often you should measure your blood pressure.
-Record the date, time, systolic and diastolic pressures.
+Record the date, time, and systolic and diastolic pressures.
 You should also record any special circumstances like any recent exercise, meal, or stressful event.

 At least once a year, and especially after you first purchase your blood pressure monitor, bring your monitor with you to your doctor's visit to check the machine’s accuracy.
 This is done by comparing a blood pressure reading from your machine with one from the doctor's office machine.